DivyanshuKumarGupta/ExpenseTracker/README.md

 ##  Problem Statement/Objective::

 Students living in hostels,PG, away from home often find it difficult to keep track of their daily spending, which can result in overspending.
-Thus,my project of  helps in following ways:
+Thus,my project helps in following ways:

 * Monitoring their spending habits.
 * Avoiding overspending